nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 information of an event.
 If the text file exists, the information of the Event instance will be updated with the event details.
 If there is no text file, a text file will be created.

+### [Proposed] List companies feature
+#### Proposed Implementation
+The proposed <code>CompanyList.printCompanyInformation</code> is facilitated by <code>ListCompanyCommand</code>.
+It will print out the companies that are stored in an ArrayList called companyList.
+The Company object is then printed out with an integer denoting its index, four parameters, <code>String companyName </code>, <code>String industry </code>,
+<code>Int contactNumber </code>, and <code>String contactEmail </code>, and its confirmation status.
+It will print out
+each company from the entire companyList from index 0 to the final index of the last company stored in companyList.

 ## Product scope
 ### Target user profile